Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_2.md

 # 18. Temperature Daughterboard

 ![wiring_d2we_16_tempdb.jpg](/guides/wiring/wiring_d2we_16_tempdb.jpg =32%x) ![wiring_d2we_17_tempdb.jpg](/guides/wiring/wiring_d2we_17_tempdb.jpg =32%x) ![wiring_d2we_18_tempdb.jpg](/guides/wiring/wiring_d2we_18_tempdb.jpg =32%x)
-* A Temperature Daughterboard (labelled 'SPIO' or 'TEMP_DB') allows the Duet to connect with a thermocouple or PT100 temperature sensor, which send a different type of signal than a thermistor.
+* The Temperature Daughterboard connector (labelled 'SPIO' or 'TEMP_DB') allows the Duet to connect with a thermocouple or PT100 temperature sensor, which send a different type of signal than a thermistor.
 * Each daughterboard supports two additional temperature sensors of the same type, ie either 2x PT100 or 2x thermocouple.
 * Duet 2 WiFi/Ethernet and Duet 2 Maestro boards supports up to two temperature daughterboards.
 * A Temperature Daughterboard may be desired if, for example, you wish to print with materials which require greater than 290°C, which is the limit for a thermistor.